 5 8 is how many inches?
 If you’ve ever stared at a tape measure, a piece of fabric, or a DIY project and wondered whether that little mark means anything, you’re not alone.
-Now, the answer is simple, but the path to getting there can feel surprisingly tricky if you’ve never learned the basics of fractions and inches.
+The answer is simple, but the path to getting there can feel surprisingly tricky if you’ve never learned the basics of fractions and inches.
 Let’s walk through it together, step by step, with real‑world examples and a few handy tips that will make future conversions feel like second nature.

 What is 5 8?